-Web/Graphic Designer at The Water Council Joined about 9 years ago
+Web/Graphic Designer at The Water Council Joined over 9 years ago

 I'd say thew same thing--the scroll hijacking was not really working properly, as I would constantly be accidentally scrolling past the information I was trying to get to.
 I'd suggest that if you're going to do scroll hijacking, at least force the scroll to only jump one section at a time.
 Currently, it seems to jump further down the page than you want it to 75% of the time.

 Maybe this was your intent, but it might help to identify if Alex is either male or female, and whether the people taking the survey, themselves, are male or female.
 Gender may play a big role in how these messages are received / analyzed.
 And, for the sake of the data, it might be important to know how each gender responds (whether that is similarly or differently).
 Just a thought!
 But then again, it may have been your point to keep everything gender neutral.